taunus/skyrocket/readme.markdown

 We'll need:

 - A server-side WebSocket endpoint to listen for events
-- A server-side WebSocket endpoint to stop listening for an events
+- A server-side WebSocket endpoint to stop listening for events
 - A client-side WebSocket endpoint to handle any updates

 Here's both of the server-side endpoints that let a user join and leave rooms at will.
 In the real world you should probably verify the user is authorized to join a given room.
 This is entirely left up to you.
 You are also completely free when it comes to the endpoints you want to use.